 You'll want to start by posting your LPN job to general sites.
-A great place to start is Indeed, because it is free and attracts large amounts of general traffic.
-From there, consider other big sites like Glassdoor.
+A great place to start is Indeed because it is free and attracts large amounts of the general traffic.

 Make sure your job posting is picked up by Google for Jobs, which allows your posting to be seen in search results.
-This can greatly increase the number of jobseekers who see your job.
-You can get it to appear in Google's search results by using a service that creates properly formatted and automated job pages, or having someone format it on your website.
+This can greatly increase the number of job seekers who see your job.
+You can get it to appear in Google's search results by using a service that creates properly formatted and automated job pages, or by having someone format it on your website.

 Even if you bold the requirements for your LPN job in your posting, applicants often overlook those and apply anyway.
 Find those who qualify by sending out a short email that asks a few basic screening questions, such as: